Introduction to application management in Configuration Manager

 Microsoft App-V v4 and v5

-Additionally, when you manage devices through Microsoft Intune or Configuration Manager on-premises device management, manage these further app types:
+Additionally, when you manage devices through Configuration Manager on-premises device management, manage these further app types:

 Windows Phone app package (xap)